CabooseSayzWTF/SR1-Maps-Project/README.md

 9. Highway Factory - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 10. Lopez Seafood Inc - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 11. Low Rez Downtown - needs cts file<br>
-12. Penthouse - needs clean up/tested<br>
+12. Penthouse - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
 13. Tha Row - needs clean up/tested and new loadscreen image<br>
 <br>
 Big Ass Chains<br>